 Can Employers Check Your Unemployment History?

-The unemployment office can't disclose any information about you because it's illegal for government agencies to divulge information regarding any unemployment benefits that you have received.
+The unemployment office can't disclose any information about you because it's illegal for government agencies to divulge information regarding the unemployment benefits that individuals have received.
 Unemployment records are not public information.

 What and How Employers Can Check

 Using that information, an employer can compile your work history and the time you weren't working will be obvious.
-If there are missing dates in your employment record or your resume doesn't match up with the information the employer is getting, it will, at least, raise some questions about the accuracy of the information you have shared.
+If there are missing dates in your employment record or your resume doesn't match up with the information the employer is getting from you, it will, at least, raise some questions about the accuracy of the information you have shared.